williamDunn/Notes/Data Structures/Maps/README.md

 ```
 Map<Integer, Person> map = new HashMap<>();

-//if there is a key duplicate it will overwrite the first
+// if there is a key duplicate it will overwrite the first

 map.put(1, new Person("Alex"));
 map.put(2, new Person("Alexa"));
 map.put(3, new Person("Alexander"));